dragonlee258079/Saliency-Ranking/README.md

 ## Result
 ![alt_text](./qualitative.png)
+The prediction results of our dataset can be download from [prediction](https://pan.baidu.com/s/1ysWXDwHhDU_MQZL8s8xt9Q) (k1jr).

 ## Metric
 We propose a new evaluation metirc for this task, which comprehensively considers salient instance detection, segmentation, and ranking performance.
 See [SA-SOR](./metric).